NCAR/climate-primer-water/doc/gcms.rst

 scenario uncertainty.
-The CMIP project started in 1995 and has multiple versions of generated datasets, including CMIP3 (2005), CMIP5 (2011) (there was no CMIP4), and CMIP6 (2018), with the members of the CMIP Core Panel currently working on the design of CMIP7.` :mark:`Important goals of CMIP are:`
+The CMIP project started in 1995 and has multiple versions of generated datasets, including CMIP3 (2005), CMIP5 (2011) (there was no CMIP4), and CMIP6 (2018), with the members of the CMIP Core Panel currently working on the design of CMIP7.
+Important goals of CMIP are:

--  :mark:`Standardize global climate model (GCM) experiments and model output.`
+-  Standardize global climate model (GCM) experiments and model output

--  :mark:`Compare and evaluate GCMs used in the climate studies`
+-  Compare and evaluate GCMs used in the climate studies`

--  :mark:`Make the CMIP GCM data publicly available.`
+-  Make the CMIP GCM data publicly available

+*CORDEX*:
-*CORDEX*: One notable model intercomparison project under the umbrella of CMIP is the COordinated Regional Climate Down-scaling Experiment or CORDEX (Gutowski et al. 2016), for comparing and evaluating regional dynamical and statistical downscaling techniques and their
+One notable model intercomparison project under the umbrella of CMIP is the COordinated Regional Climate Down-scaling Experiment or CORDEX (Gutowski et al. 2016), for comparing and evaluating regional dynamical and statistical downscaling techniques and their